-The environmental effects monitoring plan is detailed in Tables 5.4 - 5.9 as follows:
+The environmental effects monitoring plan is detailed in Tables 5.1 to 5.5 as follows:

-- Tables 5.4-5.7 include all potential effects associated with the Natural Heritage Assessment Environmental Impact Study for the Project; - Table 5.8 includes all potential effects associated with the Water Assessment and Water Body Report for the Project; and, - Table 5.9 includes all potential effects associated with land use and socio-economic features.
+- Tables 5.1 to 5.3 include all potential effects associated with the Natural Heritage Assessment Environmental Impact Study for the Project; - Table 5.4 includes all potential effects associated with the Water Assessment and Water Body Report for the Project; and, - Table 5.5 includes all potential effects associated with land use and socio-economic features.
 These effects are informed by all other investigations undertaken for the Project.

 Each potential negative environmental effect is identified and assessed for performance objectives, mitigation strategies, monitoring, and contingency measures.
-For details relating to the natural heritage, water, archaeological, and cultural heritage features of the study area, refer to the Natural Heritage Assessment Environmental Impact Study, Water Assessment and Water Body Report, and Stage 1-2 Archaeological Assessment under separate covers as part of the Renewable Energy Approval application.
+For details relating to the natural heritage, water, archaeological, and cultural heritage features of the study area, refer to the Natural Heritage Assessment Environmental Impact Study, Water Assessment and Water Body Report, and The 2012 Heritage Assessment of the Proposed Grand Bend Wind Farm issued under separate covers as part of the application for Renewable Energy Approval.